 The cove base moldings are 48 inches long and have matching 90-degree and 45-degree inside and outside corners.
 To install the cement pieces, just fix them to the wall and floor.
-Designed for commercial and residential high-performance concrete floor coatings, the pieces can be coated with any type of finish as soon as joints and transitions are patched.
+Designed for commercial and residential high-performance concrete floor coatings, you can coat the pieces with any type of finish as soon as you patch joints and transitions.
 When topped with resinous epoxy finishes, they provide a uniform, seamless job that looks beautiful.
 And unlike tile, these baseboards have no grout lines to collect unsanitary matter.

 The preformed moldings meet the shape and height requirements for cove bases mandated in California environmental health codes.
 This state’s codes are the strictest in the nation, Standal notes.
 “For this product, if you meet the California code, you pretty much meet everywhere else.”